SQweb-team/Multipass-WordPress-Plugin/Readme.md

 All PHP code must pass [WordPres-Core](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards).

 For more information about JavaScript and CSS, please see our [Coding Style](https://github.com/SQweb-team/SQweb-Coding-Style) guide.
+The CSS can be properly formatted using `gulp css-beaut`.

 ###Builds and Releases

 Builds are handled with `gulp`.
+To get a build of the plugin, simply execute `gulp`.
+This will handle minification and packaging.

 ##Bugs and Security Vulnerabilities